-Approval All organizations that want to combine states for HEDIS reporting must submit a process for request to NCQA for review and approval before each Accreditation cycle.
-HEDIS state Requests should: combining requests
+All organizations that want to combine states for HEDIS reporting must submit a request to NCQA for review and approval before each Accreditation cycle.
+Requests should:

 - Be submitted through PCS via My NCQA. - Be submitted annually by December 31 of the year prior to reporting. - Include membership by state as of July 1 of the HEDIS measurement year and by applicable product or product line.